FredHutch/sas7bdat-specification/sas7bdat.rst

 - check that only one page of type "mix" is observed.
   If so insert "In all test cases (``data/sources.csv``), there are exactly zero or one pages of type 'mix'." under the `Page Offset Table`_ header.
   [May not be needed, because the BC and SC fields in each Page Offset Table make the `MRC`_ field in the initial header unnecessary.]
-- identify all missing value representations: missing numeric values appear to be represented as '0000000000D1FFFF' (nan) for numeric 'double' quantities.
 - identify purpose of various unknown header quantities
 - determine purpose of Column List subheader
 - determine purpose and pattern of 'page sequence signature' fields.
 Are they useful?